Come to the San Diego & Arizona Railway

 WEATHER ALERT (as of 7 pm on Sept.
 6): The following is tentatively planned, rain or shine or cold or wind or snow or smoke.
 Any changes will be posted here.
 The latest forecast is that the temperature in Campo will rise to 93 degrees, so please bring, and drink, sufficient water, and wear a hat or use a parasol and use sunscreen.
 Cold bottled water will be sold at the Festival grounds.
 Please check back later for updated details.
 (Last updated 9/6/2019).

 You are invited to wear period clothing (circa 1907) for your visit today.
+This is optional.

 9 am – 12 noon.
 Roxy the face painting Clown will paint fun designs on faces to the glee of youngsters and enjoyment of all.
 We hear she will have some interesting train designs available.